 - missing or incorrect signs which may cause accidents rather than prevent them;

-Managers and supervisors should plan to have regular discussions to learn about the problems faced by employees and discuss possible solutions.
+Managers and supervisors should plan to have regular discussions to learn about the problems employees face and discuss possible solutions.
 Some meetings, like that of the safety committee, are specifically planned for safety matters, but this should be reinforced by discussing health and safety issues at all routine management meetings.
-Regular one-to-one talks should also occur in the workplace, preferably on a planned theme or safety topic, to get specific messages across and employee feedback.
+Regular one-to-one talks should also occur in the workplace, preferably on a planned theme or safety topic, to get specific messages and employee feedback.

-Competence
+4. Competence

 Competent people, who know what they are doing and have the necessary skills to do the task correctly and safely, will make the organization effective.
-Competence can be bought in through recruitment or consultancy, but it is often more effective to develop it among employees.
+Competence can be bought through recruitment or consultancy, but it is often more effective to develop it among employees.
 It demonstrates a commitment to health and safety and a sense of security for the workforce.
 The loyalty that it creates in the workforce can significantly benefit safety standards.
 Earlier in this chapter, there is more detail on achieving competence.

-Employee Representation
+5. Employee Representation

-External Influences on Health & Safety Culture
+External Influences on Health and Safety Culture

-The role of external organizations is set out here, i.e., societal expectations, legislation, and enforcement, insurance companies, trade unions, economics, and commercial stakeholders.
+External organizations’ roles are set out here, i.e., societal expectations, legislation, and enforcement, insurance companies, trade unions, economics, and commercial stakeholders.

-Societal Expectations
+1. Societal Expectations

 Societal expectations are not static and tend to rise over time, particularly in a wealthy nation like the UK.
-For example, the standards of safety accepted in a motor car 50 years ago would be inadequate at the beginning of the 21st century.
+For example, the safety standards accepted in a motor car 50 years ago would be inadequate at the beginning of the 21st century.
 We expect safe, quiet, comfortable cars that do not break down and retain their appearance for thousands of miles.
 The industry should strive to deliver these same high standards for the health and safety of employees or service providers.
 The question is whether societal expectations are as great an influence on workplace safety standards as they are on product safety standards.
 Society can influence standards through:

 - People only work for good employers.
 This is effective in times of low unemployment;

-- national and local news media highlighting good and bad employment practices;
+- National and local news media highlighting good and bad employment practices;

-- schools teaching good standards of health and safety;
+- Schools teaching good standards of health and safety;

-- the purchase of fashionable and desirable safety equipment, such as trendy crash helmets for mountain bikes;
+- The purchase of fashionable and desirable safety equipment, such as trendy crash helmets for mountain bikes;

 - Buying products only from responsible companies.
 The difficulty of defining what is responsible has been partly overcome through ethical investment criteria, but this is possibly not widely enough understood to be a major influence;

-Legislation and Enforcement
+2. Legislation and Enforcement

 Good comprehensible legislation should have a positive effect on health and safety standards.
 Taken together, legislation and enforcement can affect standards by:

-- providing a level to which every employer has to conform;
+- Providing a level to which every employer has to conform;

-- insisting on minimum standards, which also enhances peoples ’ ability to operate and perform well;
+- Insisting on minimum standards, which also enhances people’s ability to operate and perform well;

-- providing a tough, visible threat of getting shut down or a heavy fine; stifling development by being too prescriptive;
+- Providing a tough, visible threat of getting shut down or a heavy fine; stifling development by being too prescriptive;

-- for example, woodworking machines did not develop quickly in the 20th century, partly because the Regulations were so detailed in their requirements that new designs were not feasible;
+- For example, woodworking machines did not develop quickly in the 20th century, partly because the Regulations were so detailed in their requirements that new designs were not feasible;

 - Providing well-presented and easily read guidance for specific industries at a reasonable cost or free.

-Insurance companies
+3. Insurance companies

-- discounting premiums to those in the safest sectors or best individual companies;
+- Discounting premiums to those in the safest sectors or best individual companies;

 - Insisting on risk reduction improvements to remain insured.
 This is not very effective where competition for business is fierce;

-- encouraging risk reduction improvements by bundling services into the insurance premium;
+- Encouraging risk reduction improvements by bundling services into the insurance premium;

 - Providing guidance on standards at a reasonable cost or free.

-Trade Unions
+4. Trade Unions

 Trade unions can influence standards by:

-- providing training and education for members;
+- Providing training and education for members;

-- providing guidance and advice cheaply or free to members;
+- Providing guidance and advice cheaply or free to members;

-- influencing governments to regulate, enhance enforcement activities and provide guidance;
+- Influencing governments to regulate, enhance enforcement activities, and provide guidance;

 - Influencing employers to provide high standards for their members.
 This is sometimes confused with financial improvements with health and safety getting a lower priority;

-- encouraging members to work for safer employers;
+- Encouraging members to work for safer employers;

 - Helping members get proper compensation for injury and ill health if caused through their work.

-Economics
+5. Economics

 Economics can play a major role in influencing health and safety standards.
 The following ways are the most common:

-- lack of orders and/or money can cause employers to try to ignore health and safety requirements;
+- Lack of orders and/or money can cause employers to try to ignore health and safety requirements;

 - If employers were aware of accidents and fires’ actual and potential costs, they would be more concerned about prevention.
 The HSE believes that the ratio between insured and uninsured costs of accidents is between 1:8 and 1:36 (see The Costs of Accidents at Work, HSE Books, HSG96;

-Commercial Stakeholders
+6. Commercial Stakeholders

-Commercial stakeholders ’ influence on standards can do a lot.
+Commercial stakeholders’ influence on standards can do a lot.
 This includes:

-- insisting on proper arrangements for health and safety management at supplier companies before they tender for work or contracts;
+- Insisting on proper arrangements for health and safety management at supplier companies before they tender for work or contracts;

-- checking on suppliers to see if the workplace standards are satisfactory;
+- Checking on suppliers to see if the workplace standards are satisfactory;

-- encouraging ethical investments;
+- Encouraging ethical investments;

-- considering ethical standards as well as financial when banks provide funding;
+- Considering ethical standards as well as financial when banks provide funding;

-- providing high-quality information for customers;
+- Providing high-quality information for customers;

-- insisting on high standards to obtain detailed planning permission (where this is possible);
+- Insisting on high standards to obtain detailed planning permission (where this is possible);

 - Providing low-cost guidance and advice.